MaksimAbramchuk/ionic-gulp-es6-starter-kit/README.md

 gulp serve
 ```
 ###Mobile app
-When yourapp is interesting enough to be tested on mobile device, create a build.
+When your app is interesting enough to be tested on mobile device, create a build.

 Don't forget to compile from sources:
 ```sh